cupcake-recipes.com

 Preparation Steps

-• Place the dough balls on a lightly floured surface, cover, and let them rest for another 30 minutes.
+• Place the cut dough rounds on a parchment-lined baking sheet, cover, and let rise for 45 minutes.

 Notes